-The Retention of Illinois Students & Equity (RISE) Act allows eligible undocumented students and transgender students who are disqualified from federal financial aid to apply for all forms of state financial aid.
+The Retention of Illinois Students & Equity (RISE) Act allows qualifying undocumented students who are not otherwise eligible for federal financial aid to apply for state financial aid.
 The Alternative Application for Illinois Financial Aid provides a pathway for these qualified students to apply for Monetary Award Program (MAP) grants.

 Federal Pell Grant.
 The Federal Pell Grant is designed to help pay college-related expenses.
-The exact dollar award is determined by the student's class load and the

-Expected Family Contribution (EFC) as calculated by the federal government.
+The exact dollar award is determined by the student's class load and the Student Aid Index (SAI) as calculated by the federal government.